-The Global Religion Research Initiative (GRRI) of the Center for the Study of Religion and Society (CSRS) at the University of Notre Dame (IN, USA) will be awarding an average of 15 research seed-money grants each year over the next three years (45 grants total), for new, empirical research in the social sciences focused on the study of religions around the globe.
+The Global Religion Research Initiative (GRRI) of the Center for the Study of Religion and Society (CSRS) at the University of Notre Dame (IN, USA) will be awarding an average of 15 research seed-money grants each year over three years (45 grants total), for new, empirical research in the social sciences focused on the study of religions around the globe.
 Each grant will provide up to $12,000 (we expect to fund the average grant at $8,000 each) to be used for research travel, data collection, coding, analysis, the purchase of research materials, and other similar research costs.
-Fifteen grants will be awarded each year on average over the next three academic years (2017-2018, 2018-2019, and 2019-2020).
+Fifteen grants will be awarded each year on average over the three academic years (2017-2018, 2018-2019, and 2019-2020).
+The next round of applications are for the 2018-2019 academic year.
 The Global Religion Research Initiative is funded by the Templeton Religion Trust of Nassau, Bahamas.

 These research seed-money grants intend to encourage and facilitate new, empirical research by North American scholars in the social sciences on important topics that centrally involve religions beyond the North Atlantic region (i.e., Canada, the U.S., and Western Europe).
 (For similar but internationally collaborative grants, see the International Collaboration program.)
 By providing start-up funding for scholars to explore and launch new research projects on global religions, the grants seek to expand the horizons of scholarly researchers and empirical research on religion in the social sciences, and to foster new streams of knowledge and publications on religions around the globe.
 This program also intends to help position researchers to apply successfully for larger, full-project research grants to fund the conducting of the projects that these start-up grants seek to launch.